longhibeck/car-charging-reservation-system/docs/system-behavior.md

 ### Main Success Scenario

 1. The Employee selects the date, estimated time of arrival and Car.
-2. The system tells which Charging Points are available.
+2. The system displays a list of available Charging Points.
 3. The Employee selects the Charging Point by its ID.
 4. The system calculates maximum reservation time according to selected Car details.
 5. The system identifies possible time collisions.